Compliance

 Security

-Just like when captains say “batten down the hatches” when ensuring the security of a ship, organizations need to keep their internal process and data governance structure in place to combat risky situations.
+Just like when captains say, “batten down the hatches” when ensuring the security of a ship, organizations need to keep their internal process and data governance structure in place to combat risky situations.
 A good governance strategy includes the security team to ensure compliance with industry and local needs for all processes and forms of data.
 The protection of data, a key asset in any organization, is more prevalent than ever before.
 Regulation requirements like Europe’s General Data Protection Regulation (GDPR) and California’s Consumer Privacy Act (CCPA) have forced organizations to closely examine their data management practices and security methods.

 Transparency

-Governance fosters a culture of collaboration and transparency in which every team can help fine tune the processes and applications that support business transactions.
+Governance fosters a culture of collaboration and transparency in which every team can help fine-tune the processes and applications that support business transactions.
 Especially with new implementations or large projects, transparency is key to verify that key team members are effectively using the new tool.
 After all, your company paid a lot of money for rolling out a new way to work, and all stakeholders need to be open and honest about what works and what doesn’t.
-Without a method for verifying and flagging change requests across the organization, bad data or ineffective processes can bubble up to the surface and impact your customers.
-A good governance process includes consistent review and tools to provide transparency to the health of your business systems.

 Key components of a good governance framework

-Governance strategies will vary based on a company’s objectives, resources, and risk tolerance.
+Governance strategies vary based on a company’s objectives, resources, and risk tolerance.
 What constitutes good governance for a small startup might not be sufficient for a Fortune 500 company.
 However, all good governance strategies address the following components:

 Vision

 Your organization has made a sizable investment to develop and nurture your digital landscape, and establishing a clear overarching vision for how changes will be governed across initiatives is paramount to the success of any effort.
-Whether it is a shiny new implementation or an exploration to refine existing capabilities, each scope of work should clearly define the criteria for success along with the guardrails for securely executing work to achieve an established goal.
+Whether it's a shiny new implementation or an exploration to refine existing capabilities, each scope of work should clearly define the criteria for success along with the guardrails for securely executing work to achieve an established goal.

 And to get to the next checkpoint on your vision, you need to plan where to go, how to get there, and what to do along the way.
 Prioritization and refinement of the work efforts on your roadmap should not be done in a vacuum.
 Involving stakeholders from across the organization is necessary to ensure engagement, support for the vision, and transparency to how any change is weighted as it relates to the broader business backlog of requests.
 Open dialogue across stakeholders is necessary to effectively execute elements of the vision for each step along the way.